The industrial revolution started in Britain during the 18th and 19th century.

-Britain had an access to natural resources like iron and coal.
+Britain had access to natural resources like iron and coal.
 The agricultural sector in Britain had a steadily increasing economy during the 18th century.
-Before Industrial Revolution began the manufacturing of the product was done from home.
+Before the Industrial Revolution began the manufacturing of the product was done from home.
 They used to use basic machines and hand tools.

 The people in ancient and medieval times had no such machines or products through which their work can be done easily and fast.
-They have work to do it with hands and spend a lot of time on such simple object.
+They have work to do it with hands and spend a lot of time on such a simple object.
 The power and energy they used to were their own or of animals.

-The important changes which brought about industrial revolution were To introduce machines which replaced the work done by hand tools.
+The important changes which brought about the industrial revolution were To introduce machines which replaced the work done by hand tools.
 Use of steam engine and other power in place of human power and animals.

 The textile industry was transformed by the two major inventions which brought a fast process of cloth making.
 One the invention was by Englishman James Hargreaves in 1764 called spinning jenny which helped to make multiple spools of threads simultaneously.
 Another one was power loom, which mechanized the process of weaving cloth, was developed in the 1780s by English inventor Edmund Cartwright.

 Other such as Iron industry and The steam engine also gave a boost to the industrial revolution.
 In the early 18th century, Englishman Abraham Darby discovered a cheaper, easier method to produce cast iron, using a coke-fueled (as opposed to charcoal-fired) furnace.